geonetwork/geonetwork-ui/docs/guide/configure.md

   - `name` (mandatory): name of the filter as it should appear in the `advanced_filters` setting; custom filters must have a prefix separated by a colon in their name, e.g.: "myOrg:myOrgKeywords"; case sensitive
   - `base_filter` (mandatory): the search field the filter is based on; only `'keyword'` is supported for now
+  - `exclude_values` (optional): an array of values of the base filter which should not be offered to the user
+  - `include_values` (optional): an array of values of the base filter which should be the only ones offered to the user
   - `label_key` (optional): a translation key used as the label of the filter; it can be defined in the `[translations]` sections.
 Defaults to the label of the base filter.